279 Thule

-Thule, minor planet designation: 279 Thule, is a large asteroid from the outer asteroid belt.
+279 Thule is a large asteroid from the outer asteroid belt.
 It is classified as a D-type asteroid and is probably composed of organic-rich silicates, carbon and anhydrous silicates.
 Thule was the first asteroid discovered with a semi-major axis greater than 4 AU.
 It was discovered by Johann Palisa on 25 October 1888 in Vienna and was named after the ultimate northern land of Thule.